rubailly/cloudera-bigdata-infra/README.md

    ```bash
    bash scripts/configure-servers.sh
    ```
-   This will prompt you for server IPs, hostnames, and SSH credentials.
+   This will prompt you for:
+   - Server IPs and hostnames
+   - SSH username and password for each server individually

 3. Set up hostnames and /etc/hosts on all servers
    ```bash